michaelkirk/zip_to_locality/README.md

 The queries take about 500ms for me, which is slow.
 The lookup itself is quick, but it loads the entire spatial database into memory every launch.

-Some more performant alternatives if necessary:
+Development alternatives for more performance could be:

 1. Batch input to amortize cost of db load (probably easiest to write)
 2. Run database in long running server, and query it.